-The member corporation of the combined group that is responsible for filing this form is designated the payer corporation.
+The corporation in the combined group that is responsible for filing this form is designated the payer corporation.
 Any other corporations included in the combined return are designated member corporations, and must each file Form CT-3-S-A/C, Report by an S Corporation Included in a Combined Franchise Tax Return, except a nontaxpayer included in the group.